digbmc/reactor-jct/README.md

     - [Home](/)
     - [Sample](sample/)

-Notice that the header has a navigation menu
+Notice that the header has a navigation menu.
+Now, to test out the footnote syntax.[^1]

 # Reactor Room Juncture